kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 Congratulations to Yunxia for receiving the Oxford Nanopore Technologies Bursary.

 **August, 2025:**
+Congratulations to Kaifu for receiving the Eminent Scholar Award of the International Association for Intelligent Biology and Medicine (IAIBM).

+**August, 2025:**
 Congratulations to Gaopeng, Rongbin, and Jie for their new manuscript accepted by Nucleic Acids Research.

 **July, 2025:**